othmanKisha/In-Door-Face-Mask-Inspector/README.md

     ```bash
     git clone https://github.com/othmanKisha/In-Door-Face-Mask-Inspector.git
     ```
-- After finishing all the steps for Azure Active Directory and Key Vault, make sure to add a **.env** file and inside the file add the following:
+- After finishing all the steps for Azure Active Directory and Key Vault, make sure to create a **.env** file inside the In-Door-Face-Mask-Inspector folder and inside the file add the following:
     ```bash
     KEY_VAULT_NAME=${KEY_VAULT_NAME} # Stored in OS environment
     AZURE_CLIENT_ID=${AZURE_CLIENT_ID} # Stored in OS environment